toreanderson/toreanderson.github.io/_posts/2015-10-11-making-a-homenet-router-out-of-openwrt.markdown

 ---
-published: false
+published: true
 title: 'Making a Homenet router out of OpenWrt'
 layout: post
 ---

-This post provides step-by-step instructions on how to take a residential gateway running [OpenWrt](https://openwrt.org), installing the software from the [Hnet project](http://www.homewrt.org) on it, and finally converting it to be a fully-fledged [Homenet](http://tools.ietf.org/wg/homenet/) router.
+This post provides a step-by-step guide on how to take a residential gateway running [OpenWrt](https://openwrt.org), installing the software from the [Hnet project](http://www.homewrt.org) on it, and finally converting it to be a full-fledged [Homenet](http://tools.ietf.org/wg/homenet/) router.
 The post is quite long, but don't let that put you off - it's only because I go through the process in minute detail.
 The entire conversion process shouldn't take you more than 10-15 minutes.

 Unlike the Hnet project's [own setup instructions](http://www.homewrt.org/doku.php?id=run-conf), I'll use only the